zhuorantan/tesla_dashcam/README.rst

 *--output <path/filename>*

   Path/filename for the resulting video.
-If a filename is provided here and --merge is set then the resulting merged video will be saved with this filename.
-The event videos will be stored within the same folder.
-To just provide a filename, but keeping the default folder based on platform, add an extension to the name.
-For example, providing "event" will create the files in folder event, but providing "event.mp4" will instead create the movie file event.mp4 in the default folder.
+If an extention is provided then it will be considered a filename, otherwise it is considered to be a folder.
+  For example:

+    --output events/event

+    Results in resulting videos to be stored within folder events/event

+    --output events/event.mp4

+    Results in resulting videos to be stored within folder event in filename event.mp4

+  If a filename is provided then --merge is automatically set.
+If no filename (no extention) is provided then events will be written seperately within the folder unless --merge is provided.

+  Path and/or filename can also be a template.
+  Valid format specifiers:

+    `{layout}`: Layout selected (see --layout), string

+    `{current_timestamp}`: Current timestamp based on when template is rendered, string

+    `{process_start_timestamp}`: Timestamp when processing of folders started, string

+    `{start_timestamp}`: Starting timestamp for the event or movie, string

+    `{end_timestamp}`: Ending timestamp for the event or movie, string

+    `{event_timestamp}`: Timestamp from events.json (if provided), string

+    `{event_city}`: City name from events.json (if provided), string

+    `{event_reason}`: Recording reason from events.json (if provided), string

+    `{event_latitude}`: Estimated latitude from events.json (if provided), float

+    `{event_longitude}`: Estimated longitude from events.json (if provided), float

+*--output_timestamp_format*

+  Default: %Y-%m-%d_%H_%M

+  Determine how timestamps should be represented within the template provided for --output.
+  For example:

+  To merge events in movies grouped by date/hour based on the event timestamp:

+      --output "{event_timestamp}.mp4" --output_timestamp_format "%Y-%m-%d_%H"

+  To merge events in movies grouped by event reason (i.e. SENTRY, SAVED) in folders and there by date:

+      --output "{event_reason}/{event_timestamp}" --output_timestamp_format "%Y-%m-%d"

 *--motion_only*

   Default: False